 Hebrew Home of Greater Washington, DC Family Council

 Health Care for All, Massachusetts

-- Patient and Family Advisor Councils—A Review of 2012 PFAC Reports
+- Patient and Family Advisory Councils—A Review of 2012 PFAC Reports

-- Patient and Family Advisor Councils—A Review of 2011 PFAC Reports
+- Patient and Family Advisory Councils—A Review of 2011 PFAC Reports

 Intermountain Primary Children's Medical Center, Salt Lake City, UT

 BC (Vancouver) Children's Hospital Advisors

 Kingston (Ontario, Canada) General Hospital's Patient and Family Advisory Council

 - A Report from Family Partners Council 2011

 The Ottawa Hospital Cancer Program, Ottawa, Ontario, Canada